 SmartStats: The Bayesian Way to Finding Your Winning Variation

-SmartStats is our new stats engine based on Bayesian statistics that provides you more control over your testing.
-You can now plan better, have a more accurate reason to end tests, and really understand how close or far apart A and B are.
+SmartStats is our new stats engine based on Bayesian statistics, which provides you more control over your testing.
+You can now plan better, have a more accurate reason to end tests, and understand how close or far apart A and B are.
 SmartStats understands what improvements you care about, how certain you want to be, and helps you at every step to make your testing smarter.

 Improvement as a Probability

-Traditional Frequentist statistics approximate the mean (along with the standard deviation) of the samples where A beat B. This type of statistics completely ignores the instances when B beat A. Bayesian statistics takes into account even this possibility to calculate the probability of A beating B and the range of the improvement you can expect.
+Traditional Frequentist statistics approximate the mean (along with the standard deviation) of the samples where A beat B. This type of statistics completely ignores the instances when B beat A. Bayesian statistics even account for this possibility to calculate the probability of A beating B and the range of the improvement you can expect.
 So, we take random samples (as many as 7,000,000 samples) for both control and variations’ conversion rate and compare these to find out the improvement.

 SmartStats Calculates the Potential Loss to Reduce the Risk of Choosing a False Winner